hounddogie/NAVI-BFW/README.md

 more on roles:

 ------beaconboy-----
-initially the beacons will not be in place. a robot will drop these beacons on 4 points of the map this will also add some interesting aspects to combat.
-If you are able to kill the beaconboy before he deploys his beacons it will be a great start in battle since you have prevented the beacons from being deployed, you have separated the mechs from their pack opening vulnerabilities.
+initially the server will not be in place. a robot will drop the server in a seemingly good place. this will also add some interesting aspects to combat.
+If you are able to kill the beaconboy before he deploys his server it will be a great start in battle since you have prevented the beacons from being deployed, you have separated the mechs from their pack opening vulnerabilities.

 ------Master--------